 How to extinguish a fire on a grill

-This way of extinguishing a grill fire can be used for charcoal and gas grills.
+This way of extinguishing a grill fire can be used for charcoal, gas, pellet grills, and other types of outdoor grills.

 How do I clean my grill after using a fire extinguisher on it?